tucant/tucant/README.md

 ```bash
 podman build --output . .
 ```
-This will produce a tucant-extension.zip in the current working directory.
+This will produce a tucan-plus-extension.zip in the current working directory.

 ## Packaging